Comparing Our ProBLEN HGH Supplements With Others

-These are questions from members in our old forums about various human growth hormone products, along with replies by myself and other forum members.
+Below are questions and information from our forums about other human growth hormone products and our own ProBLEN supplements, along with replies by myself and other forum members.

 Lisa Wells, RN

-Question: I tried one HGH product called Dr. Choice Maximum Strength HGH.
+Question: I tried one HGH product called Dr. Choice Maximum Result HGH.
 After I received the order I realized the ingredients (they made it difficult to find them anywhere on their site).

 I read about them on different sites I found on the net.
-I couldn't see where any of them accept one which was pituitary extract had anything to do with HGH.
+I couldn't see where any of them except one, which was pituitary extract, had anything to do with HGH.

 Have any of you tried the Dr. Choice Maximum Strength HGH and how does it compare to HGH Plus IGF-1 & IGF-2?

 Answer: I would like to welcome you as a new client.
-I am happy that you have decided to try HGH Plus IGF-1 & IGF-2.
+I am happy that you have decided to try our HGH Plus IGF-1 & IGF-2 product.

-Some web sites do not make it easy for the customer to find the actual ingredients in their product.
+Some sites do not make it easy for the customers to find the actual ingredients in their product.
 I believe every customer has a right to know what they will be taking before they purchase a supplement.
-In your case, you did not know the ingredients of the Dr. Choice Maximum Strength HGH product until you received it and read the ingredients on the bottle.
+In your case, you did not know the ingredients of the Dr. Choice Maximum Result HGH product until you received it and read the ingredients on the bottle.

 As you see, there are differences in the types of products being offered, some are made up of ingredients that people are already very familiar with, and may already be taking.